Henaccount/EQPnozzleArray/README.md

 # EQPnozzleArray - Plant 3D Example Code - Use at own risk

+Note: better approach can be found here (NozzleArray).

 Speed up (a bit) the nozzle creation workflow, if there are many nozzles on an equipment.
 You can prepare lines for the nozzle direction and length.
 Make sure the lines intersect with the equipment.
 <li>Compile this code with Visual Studio and load the resulting dll with "netload".